tmorin/ceb/doc/attribute.md

 `AttributeBuilder` extending `PropertyBuilder`, the attribute is also a property.
 So, the value can be read or updated from both API DOM and property.

-The `getter` functionality provider by `PropertyBuilder` can not be used with attributes.
+The `getter` and `setter` functionality provided by `PropertyBuilder` can not be used with attributes.
+Obviously, an attribute can not be immutable.

 ### Default